What info is uploaded and kept on your server(s)?

 The logs and debugging data which may be visible for other developers are impersonated - they contain a project ID, type or operation and the status.
 If the problem requires direct communication with a user and checking his project status using a “master” Drop Guard account, it can be done only by a team lead, who is responsible for all further communications.
 A regular developer is not given permission to see the user project in full or “masquerade” as a regular user.

 Regarding the role separation - the same people who work on the code work also on infrastructure.
-As we grow, this might change of course.

 Are on-premises options available if a client cannot use a cloud service?